keivanm/wikipedia-text-generation/README.md

 You also need to have the PGF library installed in Python: ```pip install pgf```

+**NOTE: PGF does not work properly on the new Mac processors and so you might not be able to install PGF if you have an M1 or later Mac computer.**

 ### Generating text for one urban area

 To generate a text for an urban area, e.g. Stockholm, run the command